Peritoneal Mesothelioma Survivor: Cancer Is ‘Mind over Matter’

 Cherishing Moments with Family & Giving Back

-De La Camera returned to teach theology at the private school where her children attended.
+De La Camara returned to teach theology at the private school where her children attended.
 She opened up a nonprofit sharing center to help the less fortunate.
 And her children worked alongside her.

 “Helping others didn’t leave me any time to worry about my own problems.
 And that was good,” she said.
 “I don’t even like saying the word mesothelioma.
 I don’t like saying cancer, either.
 I see all the paperwork.
 I feel it every day, but I don’t want to own it.
 Ever.”